jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > Beat back keen winter's blast; and welcomed summer's heat.

-this dude is so sagittarius-coded. another major difference from our childe, lol.
+This dude is so Sagittarius-coded.
+Another major difference from our Childe, lol.

 ---